Reading time: 9 min.

 If you need a hair transplant to increase hair density, you can find out about surgical options, too.

-You no longer have to accept hair loss, or spend months doubting whether you’re really losing hair.
+When male pattern baldness starts, you don’t have to accept hair loss, or spend months doubting whether you’re really losing hair.
 Even if you’re in the early stages of hair loss and it’s too soon for a hair transplant, there are lots of ways to manage the condition like learning about hairstyles to cover up a receding hairline for both men and women.

 By finding the right treatment sooner rather than later, you can tackle the problem head on and ensure that you maintain a full head of healthy looking thick hair.